MAINTAINING AID ELIGIBILITY

 |Over 90||No Federal Aid|

-After the warning semester, if you have not regained eligibility, you may complete a Waiver Request in the Financial Aid Office if you can show extenuating circumstances.
+After the warning semester, if you have not regained eligibility, you may complete a Waiver Request in the Financial Services Office if you can show extenuating circumstances.

 For financial aid purposes, a student may repeat any course in which they have received an F grade.
 Students can also receive federal financial aid for any course they received a passing grade once.
 However, if the student receives an “F” on their repeated course, it counts as their one-time repeat.
 They can not retake this “F” and receive financial aid.